merryhailu/requirement-analysis/README.md

 # Requirement Analysis in Software Development

-** Clarity and Understanding: It helps in understanding what the stakeholders expect from the software, reducing ambiguity.
-** Scope Definition: Clearly defines the scope of the project, which helps in preventing scope creep.
+This repository is dedicated to documenting and exploring the critical phase of *Requirement Analysis* in software development.
+It aims to serve as a resource for understanding how to gather, analyze, validate, and manage software requirements effectively.

+### 📌 Purpose
+- To define the scope and objectives of software projects
+- To identify stakeholder needs and expectations
-** Basis for Design and Development: Provides a solid foundation for designing and developing the system.
+- To provide a foundation for design and development decisions
-** Cost and Time Estimation: Facilitates accurate estimation of project cost, resources, and time.
-** Quality Assurance: Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.
+- To minimize misunderstandings and reduce project risks